-Once you get in touch we will ask you to send us a sample of your book by email.
+Once you get in touch we will ask you to let us know the total word count and total image count (if any) of your book.
+If you can send us a sample of your book by email then that would be ideal.
 Just a chapter or two along with a couple of images, if you are using them, to assess so that we can get a general idea of the content and style of your book.

 Include in your email any other details you’d like us to know, but specifically the final word count and number of images (if applicable).

 This will allow us to give you an accurate publishing cost and make any recommendations regarding editing or proofreading and image quality.

 - Click here to find out more about copy-editing and proofreading

 Step Two: contract & payment

 If you decide that you would like to proceed, please send us your completed contract and payment.
 We will have usually emailed this to you, but you can also download a copy from our Publishing Agreement download page here.
 Don’t forget to include the extra amount if you are having images in your book (click here for image placement fees)

 You need to complete pages 1,6 and 7 and return these to us.
 If you’re sending them in the post, please send two copies, otherwise scan and email these back to us.
 Payment can be made by cheque or bank transfer (please ask us for our bank details).
 Our Managing Director, Mr Kim Cross, will return one copy of your contract to you, countersigned by GHP.